modmore/docs/en/01_Commerce/v1/80_Upgrades/v2.0/index.md

 ## Noteworthy changes for developers

 1. Since v1.3, modules can type-hint against the native `\modmore\Commerce\Dispatcher\EventDispatcher` class (in the `initialize` method of the module class).
 In v2.0, it is **mandatory** to do so, as the internal classes have been changed and updated.
 [Learn more about the EventDispatcher changes](EventDispatcher)
+2. The class_alias for Omnipay2Gateway > OmnipayGateway, introduced in v1.3 following the upgrade from Omnipay v2 to v3, will be removed in v2.0.
+Any gateway classes that use it should be updated to use the new class names prior to v2.0.
+[Learn more about changes related to payment gateways](Payment_Gateways).